wpgeorgia/portfolio/index.md

 ## 🗺️ StoryMap: Dallas Parks: Decent or Deficient?

 **Overview:**
-This ArcGIS StoryMap explores why Dallas ranks so low in parks among America's largest cities.
+This ArcGIS StoryMap gives looks at one component factoring into Dallas' poor ranking in public green space.

 **Features:**
 - Map-based storytelling using **ArcGIS StoryMaps**